davidellavalle/Sentiment-Analysis/README.md

 :D |
 =)  |

-Data:
 - Tweets - generally, tweets are not as thoughtfully composed as reviews, yet, they still offer companies an additional avenue to gather feedback.
 - Sentiment: “a personal positive or negative feeling.”
 - Labelled data in order to train a classifier
 - Limited to 140 characters of text

-To evaluate the performance of the models I used the following evaluation metrics:

-- Accuracy and Kappa
-- Confusion matrix with plot
-- ROC Curve

 ## Required tools, Applications and Process flow